cristian-grecu/master-baccarat-2025/README.md

 ### FPGA board

 The labs in this course are designed to be completed using a DE1-SoC FPGA board.
-For soem labs, it may be possible to use similar FPGA boards, but they may lack essential features.  the DE0-CV board might work in a pinch, but it does not have the hardened ARM processor system (aka `hps`) which is required in CPEN391 and might be required in a later lab in this course.
+For some labs, it may be possible to use similar FPGA boards, but they may lack essential features.  the DE0-CV board might work in a pinch, but it does not have the hardened ARM processor system (aka `hps`) which is required in CPEN391 and might be required in a later lab in this course.